As storms batter Chile's coast, some copper mines suspend work

 SANTIAGO Heavy rain and winds hit the southern cone of South America over the weekend, battering the Chilean coastline and leading to the precautionary suspension of work at some mines in the top copper exporter.

-Three people died as a result of the storms in the city of Tocopilla in the Antofagasta region, while another three were killed in accidents along the coast, local media reported.
+Mud landslides wiped out roads in and around the city of Tocopilla in the Antofagasta region, leading to three deaths, while another three were killed in accidents along the coast, local media reported.

+Over 15 millimeters (0.6 inch) of rain had fallen in six hours in normally bone-dry Antofagasta, the interior ministry said.

 After months of drought, the rains that began early last week in central Chile and have since spread north have brought some relief to farmers and ski resort owners, but spelled more potential bad news for Chile's key copper mining industry, mostly based in the north of the country and already hit by floods once this year.

-Meanwhile, Chile's central coast faced some of its heaviest sea swell in 40 years, with waves up to 10 metres (33 feet) high.
-TV pictures showed serious damage to the seafront along tourist resort Vina del Mar, with cars and fishing boats smashed.
+Meanwhile, Chile's central coast faced some of its heaviest sea swell in over three decades, with waves up to 10 metres (33 feet) high.
+The seafront along tourist resort Vina del Mar was seriously damaged, with cars and fishing boats smashed.

 The heavy rains extended into neighboring Argentina, complicating voting in presidential primaries there.